Mykol71/ostools-1.17/README.md

 - Only make copies of scripts if you plan to alter the one in the parent folder.
 Otherwise use a symlink.
 - Use numbering at the front of the file or link name to force ordering of script exec.
 - Do not use any scripts that are flagged "PRDno".
 Staging should be a totally silent install.
+- There is a hash hash_files script in the root dir of this repo to rebuild the md5 sums for the scripts.
+Do this prior to checkin.

 staging
 -------